yak4995/finance-manager/README.md

 2. Copy .env.example to .env and replace there values with yours.
 3. Create empty "dbdata" dir in the project root, then execute "docker-compose up -d", then "npm run migrate".
 4. Create SSL-certificates (instructions see below) or put in its paths to .env file if you already have it.
-5. Interactive documentation by endpoints locates here: https://{URL with deployed app}/api/docs
+5. Interactive documentation by endpoints locates here: https://{URL with deployed app}:{PORT of service}/api/docs
 6. Migrations in SQL format locates here: dbscripts/init_migration.sql

 Generate ssl certificate for localhost in terminal: